vlmaier/tic-tac-toe/README.md

 ...
 ```

-Today I am pretty sure that tic tac toe game algorithm can be written waaaay shorter and more readable (I mean readable at all).
+Today I am pretty sure that tic tac toe game algorithm can be written waaaay shorter and more readable (or readable at all).

 It kind of works... and I would say that at least back then I understood boolean algebra and conditions.